Your Latest Trick: Single release

 "Your Latest Trick" was released as a 12" maxi single in April 1986 as the fifth and final single from the "Brothers in Arms" album in the UK, as well as in other selected territories including Brazil.
 The single did not have a US release.
 It peaked at #26 on the UK charts.

-The other songs featured on the single were "Irish Boy" and "The Road," both credited as solo efforts by Mark Knopfler.
+The other songs featured on the single were "Irish Boy" and "The Long Road," both credited as solo efforts by Mark Knopfler.

 Reception

 Cash Box described the song as "bittersweet" and said that it has hints of Tina Turner's song "Private Dancer," which was written by Knopfler and originally intended for Dire Straits' previous album Love over Gold.

 Spin wrote, "A sinewy sax intro from one of the Brecker brothers sets up perfectly the string of surreal city images Knopfler intones in his husky, Dylanesque drawl.
 Most likely Knopfler's recent work with Dylan on Infidels was inspirational."

 Paul Rees rated "Your Latest Trick" to be Dire Straits' 10th greatest song, saying that it "stirs up the humid, smoky atmosphere of a Latino cantina at midnight."